Jacksonville Marijuana Possession Lawyer

 If you are facing possession of marijuana charges in Jacksonville, FL, whether you are an authorized user on the medical registry in possession of more than your legal limit or you are in possession of marijuana and not on the authorized registry, you should consult with a marijuana arrest attorney regarding your case.

 Gates Law Firm has extensive experience in criminal law with years of proven successful cases.
-Our possession attorney has a compassionate approach in the courtroom that is unmatched in Jacksonville, and we can apply the same level of care to your criminal defense case.
+Our possession attorneys have a compassionate approach in the courtroom that is unmatched in Jacksonville, and we can apply the same level of care to your criminal defense case.

 Is Medical Marijuana Legal in Florida?